timdewild/matnimation/examples/oscillating_particle/tutorial_oscillating_particle.md

 sys.path.append(os.path.abspath(''))
 ```

 Then we can import all the required dependencies.
-We will explain the use of all the classes in detail below.

 ```python
 import matplotlib.colors as colors